thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 - Length: 1-byte unsigned int
 - Value: the CID itself

-Note that, compared to all other possible ways to express presence/absence of a CID field within the constrains of the current header format (e.g., bumping the Version field, assigning new ContentType's, using an invalid length), an ad hoc xtension header provides a cleaner approach that can be used with any TLS version at a reasonable cost (2 bytes per record).
+Note that, compared to all other possible ways to express presence/absence of a CID field within the constrains of the current header format (e.g., bumping the Version field, assigning new ContentType's, using an invalid length), an ad hoc extension header provides a cleaner approach that can be used with any TLS version at a reasonable cost (2 bytes per record).

 Security Considerations
 =======================